Dewan Taimur Raja Chowdhury: Early life

 Chowdhury began his education in Rajaganj Primary School before enrolling at the Sylhet Government Alia Madrasah where he did Islamic studies and also studied Bengali, Arabic, Persian and Urdu.
 He then moved on to study at Rasamay Memorial High School and Sylhet Government High School.
 He graduated from Murari Chand College.
-As a student he was the Secretary of Assam Provincial Muslim Students Federation.
+As a student he was the secretary of Assam Provincial Muslim Students Federation.

 Career

 Chowdhury's career began with taking care of his father's various properties such as the Alijan Coal Mine in Assam, Rupamukhi and Sonamukhi in Tripura, and Moulvibazar Tea Garden.
 From 1943 to 1946, Chowdhury was the honorary magistrate of Sylhet District.
-He went on to serve as Vice Chairman and than Chairman of Sylhet Local Board.
-In 1946, he was elected to the Assam Provincial Assembly.
-He was involved in the 1947 Sylhet referendum that saw Sylhet rejoin with East Bengal.
+He went on to serve as vice chairman and then chairman of Sylhet Local Board.
+In 1946, he was elected to the Assam Legislative Assembly.
+He was involved in the 1947 Sylhet referendum that saw Sylhet rejoined with East Bengal.

-Chowdhury joined the East Pakistan Muslim League and served as the President of Sylhet District Muslim League.
+Chowdhury joined the East Pakistan Muslim League and served as the president of Sylhet District Muslim League.
 In 1965, he was elected to East Pakistan Provincial Assembly.
-Chowdhury was made the President of Bangladesh Nationalist Party Sylhet unit in 1979.
+Chowdhury was made the president of Bangladesh Nationalist Party Sylhet unit in 1979.
 Chowdhury was elected to parliament from Sylhet-7 as a Bangladesh Nationalist Party candidate in 1979.
-He was a State Minister in the Cabinet of President Ziaur Rahman.
+He was a state minister in the cabinet of President Ziaur Rahman.
 He wrote mystical poems and songs like his grandfather.
 He founded the Dewan Taimur Raja Trust with support from Islami Bank.

 Personal life

-Chowdhury was married to Shaila Ahsanullah of the Dhaka Nawab Family.
-She was a daughter of Nawabzada Khwaja Ahsanullah, the youngest son of Nawab Salimullah.
-Begum Ahsanullah was his wife's stepmother.
+Chowdhury's younger brother, Saifur Raja, was married to Shaila Ahsanullah of the Dhaka Nawab Family.
+She was a daughter of Nawabzada Khwaja Ahsanullah, the youngest son of Nawab Bahadur Sir Salimullah.